yellobyte/ESP32-DevBoards-Getting-Started/debugging_without_JTAG/Readme.md

 #### 5) Open the just created file main.obj.log

-Search for the disassembly of function *myFunction1* which caused the core panic.
+Search for the disassembly of function *myFunction1* which obviously caused the core panic.
 ```
 Disassembly of section .text._Z11myFunction1i: